shashwat9kumar/100DaysOfCode/README.md

 ## Day 29 : 4th May, 2020
 Solved problems of Problem solving on CodeChef for May 2020 challenge and uploaded the solutions on Github repository Competitive_programming/CodeChef/May2020 : https://github.com/shashwat9kumar/Competitive_programming/tree/master/CodeChef/May2020

+Studied about Servlets and JSP in Java.
+Studied about configuring MySQL server and TomCat in eclipse.
+Studied about creating Dynamic Web Projects with SQL configurations